Imagine with me for a minute that you’ve been preparing to host a dinner party for some of your closest friends.

 BUT, the truth is no one knows what the market is going to do next.
 No one knows which stock is going to be the next Google.
 And even if we DID KNOW which stock to buy today, would we know when to sell out of it?

 Now, you might be tempted to say Google isn’t going to stop growing.
 It isn’t going anywhere any time soon.
 But I think everyone reading this remembers the financial crisis of 2008.
 Did people expect Lehman Brothers to file bankruptcy?
 What about Enron in 2001?
 And these are just two examples.
+The uncertainty shows how important it is to learn as much as you can on investing so you know what to do when something negative effects you.
+By going to someone like DrWealth, you’re able to get sound knowledge on investing that you can relate to your own portfolio.

 When it comes to investing, the greater the risk the greater the reward – and the reward for investing is higher returns.
 But you don’t have to put all your eggs in one basket (or dollars in just a few companies).
 There is such a thing as unnecessary risk.